apalala/grako/test_readme.md

 ------------------------------------------------------------------------

-*At least for the people who send me mail about a new language that they're designing, the general advice is: do it to learn about how to write a compiler.
+> _At least for the people who send me mail about a new language that they're designing, the general advice is: do it to learn about how to write a compiler.
 Don't have any expectations that anyone will use it, unless you hook up with some sort of organization in a position to push it hard.
 It's a lottery, and some can buy a lot of the tickets.
 There are plenty of beautiful languages (more beautiful than C) that didn't catch on.
-But someone does win the lottery, and doing a language at least teaches you something.*
+But someone does win the lottery, and doing a language at least teaches you something._

-:
+>

-    [Dennis Ritchie] (1941-2011)
+> [Dennis Ritchie] (1941-2011)
+>

-    :   Creator of the [C] programming language and of [Unix]
+> :   Creator of the [C] programming language and of [Unix]

 ------------------------------------------------------------------------